-- A. Measurement for payment for concrete sidewalk replacement shall be the total square yards for which concrete sidewalks are replaced and accepted. - B. Payment for concrete sidewalk replacement will be made at the Bid Form unit price per each square yard of concrete installed, which price shall be full compensation for concrete, material, forms, finishing, labor, necessary to complete the item, as shown on the Drawings.
+- A. Measurement for payment for concrete sidewalk replacement shall be the total square yards for which concrete sidewalks are replaced and accepted. - B. Payment for concrete sidewalk replacement will be made at the Bid Form unit price per each square yard of concrete side walk replaced and accepted, which price shall be full compensation for concrete, materials, forms, finishing, labor, necessary to complete the item, as shown on the Drawings.